 One day in the 1950’s a patient, who had received a hip replacement by another surgeon, commented to Charnley that every time he leaned forward at the dinner table his hip squeaked loudly, which greatly disturbed his wife and prompted her to leave the room.
 This chance observation set Charnley off on a quest to perfect a low-friction total hip replacement—one that would not squeak.

 Charnley machined some of his early components at home on a lathe, which he had purchased using royalties gained from previous inventions.
 He tried various hard plastics and settled on PTFE (Teflon) for the socket side of the joint.
 PTFE did not squeak, and Charnley implanted it into 300 patients before its shortcomings became clear.
 Why that many?
 The PTFE was suitably durable the first year, less so in the second, and not so in the third, when wear debris became problematic.
 The body recognized the debris particles produced by hip motion as foreign material and produced a raging inflammatory response.
 The only recourse was to remove the artificial joint and all the surrounding havoc it had created.
 Charnley was distraught.
 He had wasted years and now had to occupy much of his time not making progress but removing the failed implants.

-To be continued: A traveling salesman happens by.
+Read Part II: A traveling salesman happens by.